THIS WEBPAGE IS AVAILABLE

 Christ’s kingdom, as brutally as it was “contradicted” in His Passion, as well as in the subsequent persecution of Christians worldwide ever since, is one that is meant to encompass the whole world, even while His kingdom as He would tell Pontius Pilate was not of this world (John 18:36)!

 Keep in mind that each of us has the God-given free will to contradict this contradiction in our hearts as it were and not listen to the naysayers who would dismiss Jesus as just some prophet, philosopher or, worse, some mythical figure impinging on our freedom.

-As a reminder, (although I hope one is not needed) Christ is God, the second person of the Trinity with two natures one human and one divine!
-And He loves all of us and each one of us enough to have died for us at Calvary to be able to spend eternity with Him in heaven.
+As a reminder, (although I hope one is not needed) Christ is God, the second person of the Trinity with two natures, one human and one divine!
+And He loves all of us and each one of us enough to have died for us at Calvary so that we might be able to spend eternity with Him in heaven.

 He loved you enough to die for you that you may experience His goodness peace and overwhelming joy in heaven but you must let him work with you as a citizen in training for there.

 We hope this prayer, whether you say it at night or at any time during the day, can inspire you to strive for the peace of Christ Simeon spoke of, not for death right away of course, but for that peace of soul that comes from following our Lord and His commandments as best you can in loving obedience, so that you may experience consolation in troubled times from Him as you turn to Him for his graces, guidance and support.